ruinabeshima/auth-service-api/README.md

 3. If the value exceeds the limit, error is returned.
 4. A new window automatically resets the count.
 5. The limit and window counter are taken in as parameters when utilised in routes.
+6. Supports both Upstash Redis REST for production and local Redis for deployment

 ### Pagination
 1. The routes `GET /admin/list` and `/projects` allow the page number and number of items per page to be taken in as parameters.
 2. Parameter validation ensures that suitable values are input.

 ### Projects
 1. Signed-in users can create a project, view them, update them and delete them.
 2. Ownership-based authorization is enforced at the service layer to prevent cross-user data access.
 Queries are scoped to the authenticated user unless the user has an admin role.
-3. is_delete ensures soft deletion instead of complete deletion; this preserves historical data and audit integrity.
+3. is_deleted ensures soft deletion instead of complete deletion; this preserves historical data and audit integrity.
+4. The database ensures a single user cannot have two projects with the same name.

+### Audit Logs
+1. Audit logs are applied to:
+  - Authentication events
+  - Role and permission changes
+  - Data modification actions (create, update, delete)
+  - Authorization failures on protected operations
+2. All event types are consistent to allow to easy querying in the database; ex. `UPDATE_PROJECT_SUCCESS`, `USER_LOGIN_FAILURE`.
+3. If there is a reason for a failure, it is included in the `reason` column.
+4. Audit logs are intended for security monitoring and forensic tracability.

+### Structured Logs
+1. Output in JSON format in the console.
+2. Intended for developers and operations monitoring.

 ## API Routes